 Also see: Women in American History

-Martha Thomas Carey (1857-1935) Suffragist and educator Martha was first female college faculty member in the country to hold the title “dean.”
+Martha Thomas Carey (1857-1935) – Suffragist and educator Martha was the first female college faculty member in the country to hold the title “dean.”
 Working at Bryn Mawr College, she also started the first graduate program at any women’s school.

-Carrie Chapman Catt (1859-1947) Editor of the National Suffrage Bulletin and a leader in the women’s suffrage movement, she was instrumental in achieving voting rights for women in America’s West and was president of the National American Woman Suffrage Association at the time the 19th Amendment was finally passed.
+Carrie Chapman Catt (1859-1947) - Editor of the National Suffrage Bulletin and a leader in the women’s suffrage movement, she was instrumental in achieving voting rights for women in America’s West and was president of the National American Woman Suffrage Association at the time the 19th Amendment was finally passed.

 Charlotte Mignon “Lotta” Crabtree (1847-1924) – An American actress and comedian, Crabtree was one of the wealthiest and most popular entertainers of the late 19th century.

 Dorothea Dix (1802-1887) Crusader of rights for the mentally ill in North America and Europe, she founded or improved over thirty hospitals for the mentally ill and influenced government legislation with her research.
-In 1861, she was appointed first Superintendent of U.S. Army Nurses.
+In 1861, she was appointed the first Superintendent of U.S. Army Nurses.

-Josephine Sarah “Josie” Marcus Earp, aka: Sadie (1861-1944) – Josephine was a professional dancer and actress involved with Johnny Behan in Tombstone, Arizona when she met Wyatt Earp.
-The two immediately got involved and by 1882 she was using the last name of “Earp.”
-She spent her last years in Los Angeles, California and died on December 20, 1944.
+Josephine Sarah “Josie” Marcus Earp, aka Sadie (1861-1944) – Josephine was a professional dancer and actress involved with Johnny Behan in Tombstone, Arizona, when she met Wyatt Earp.
+The two immediately got involved, and by 1882 she was using the last name of “Earp.”
+She spent her last years in Los Angeles, California, and died on December 20, 1944.

 Mattie Earp – See Celia Ann “Mattie” Blaylock

 Margaret Fuller (1810-1850) Leading female intellectual and author of the pioneering feminist work Women in the Nineteenth Century in 1845.
-She edited for Ralph Waldo Emerson, and while writing literary and social criticism in Europe for the New York Tribune, became America’s first female correspondent.
+She edited for Ralph Waldo Emerson and, while writing literary and social criticism in Europe for the New York Tribune, became America’s first female correspondent.